seleniumbase/SeleniumBase/README.md

 * Python files that start with ``test_`` or end with ``_test.py``.
 * Python methods that start with ``test_``.

 With a SeleniumBase [pytest.ini](https://github.com/seleniumbase/SeleniumBase/blob/master/examples/pytest.ini) file present, you can modify default discovery settings.
-The Python class name can be anything because ``seleniumbase.BaseCase`` inherits ``unittest.TestCase``, which triggers autodiscovery.
+The Python class name can be anything because ``seleniumbase.BaseCase`` inherits ``unittest.TestCase`` to trigger autodiscovery.

 <p>✅ You can do a pre-flight check to see which tests would get discovered by <code>pytest</code> before the real flight:</p>